Malcolm H. Kerr: President of AUB

-Although the civil war was still being fiercely battled on occasion, with the recent exit of the Palestinian Liberation Organization, the Lebanese civil struggle for domestic change had been a more focused effort, which encouraged hope for resolution.
+Although the civil war was still being fiercely battled on occasion, with the recent exit of the Palestine Liberation Organization, the Lebanese civil struggle for domestic change had been a more focused effort, which encouraged hope for resolution.
 "Betting on these chances and feeling a sense of calling to the job, the Kerrs decided to go to Beirut."
-He accepted the position, serving as president for seventeen months.
+He accepted the position, serving as president for 17 months.
 Appointed president in March, effective July 1, the Israeli invasion of Lebanon and occupation of Beirut made him work first from the New York office.
 He arrived at his College Hall office at the university in September 1982.

 On September 16, 1982, Kerr allowed Lebanese residents to use vacant buildings at the American University of Beirut in order to avoid the oncoming Israeli assault on West Beirut.
 When Israeli officers demanded that Kerr allow them to inspect the university for potential terrorists, Kerr refused.
 “There are no terrorists on the AUB campus,” he said.
 “If you're looking for terrorists, look in your own army for those who’ve destroyed Beirut.”

 Death

-On 18 January 1984, Kerr was shot and killed by two gunmen.
-He was shot twice in the back of his head, by gunmen using suppressed handguns, in the hallway outside his office.
-Years later, information regarding Kerr's assassins and their motives still remain uncertain.
+On 18 January 1984, in the midst of the Lebanese Civil War, Kerr was shot and killed by two gunmen.
+He was shot twice in the back of his head by gunmen using suppressed handguns in the hallway outside his office.
+The Islamic Jihad Organization, a militant organization close to Hezbollah, claimed responsibility for the assassination.
+However, years later, information regarding Kerr's assassins and their motives still remains uncertain.

-News of his sudden death appeared in the media worldwide.
+News of his murder appeared in the media worldwide.

 The Kerr family sued the Iranian government under the Antiterrorism and Effective Death Penalty Act of 1996.
-Iran's government did not contest the suit, which resulted in a monetary judgement in favor of the Kerr family, though Iran never paid.
+Iran's government did not contest the suit, which resulted in a monetary judgement in favor of the Kerr family, although it was never actually paid to them.
+The lawsuit and the surrounding tragedy of his death are discussed in his daughter's memior, One Family's Response to Terrorism by Susan Kerr van de Ven.

 Personal life

-Kerr had four children: Susan, John, Steve, and Andrew.
-Steve Kerr is a former NBA player, broadcaster, and general manager, as well as the current head coach of the Golden State Warriors.
+Kerr had four children, including Steve Kerr, a former NBA basketball player, broadcaster, and the current head coach of the Golden State Warriors.
+Steve Kerr was also the coach of the United States men's national basketball team at the 2024 Summer Olympics.